iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ![Test Inception V3 Object Recognition](images/InceptionTestRPI.jpg)

 Using a Raspberry Pi, it should of taken about 0.3 / 0.4 seconds to classify each image.
-Out of the 11 images tested 10 were identified with a confidence higher than 50%, the whole process should take around 5 - 6 seconds on a Raspberry Pi.
+Out of the 11 images tested 10 were identified with a confidence higher than 50%, the whole process should take around 5 - 6 seconds on a Raspberry Pi. **TESTING TIME** includes the time it took to process the 11 images, classify them, and send a notification to the IoT JumpWay for each object identified.

 ```
 - Loaded Test Image data/testing/inception/512_InkjetPrinter.jpg